Microcontroller C programming

-Quite often you can find good examples of effective algorithms: faster code performance and code size as well.
-In order to write good optimal algorithm you have to know structure of compiler.
-Of course we are not going to analyze compilers, but we can look through few rules and tricks and achieve optimal algorithm.
+Quite often, you can find good examples of effective algorithms: faster code performance and code size.
+To write a good optimal algorithm, you have to know the structure of the compiler.
+Of course, we will not analyze compilers, but we can look through a few rules and tricks and achieve an optimal algorithm.

-What to do when limit of program size is overrun or there is not enough speed in some cases.
-Of course you will say, that these parts it is best to write in assembler, but is this a solution?
+What to do when the limit of program size is overrun, or there is not enough speed in some cases.
+Of course, you will say that it is best to write in assembler in these parts, but is this a solution?
 Maybe there is a way to do this with C?

 What C cannot do

-C is a high level language; this means that this language isn’t tied to particular hardware.
-This why programmer doesn’t have access to processors recourses, e.g. stack or flags or registers.
-For example with pure C:
+C is a high-level language; this means that this language isn’t tied to particular hardware.
+This why programmers don’t have access to processor recourses, e.g., stack or flags or registers.
+For example, with pure C:

-• Impossible to check whether or not there were an overflow after arithmetic operation (in order to check this you have to read overflow flag);
+• Impossible to check whether or not there was an overflow after the arithmetic operation (to check this, you have to read overflow flag);

-• It is impossible to organize multithreaded operations, because for this you should save register values to save the states.
+It is impossible to organize multithreaded operations because you should save register values to save the states.

 Harvard Architecture

-Usually we program for fon Neumann architecture (program and data memory uses the same memory space).
-But in Harvard type there exist many types of memory: Flash, EPROM, RAM…and they are different from each other.
-In traditional C there is no provided support for different types of memory.
+Usually, we program for fon Neumann architecture (program and data memory uses the same memory space).
+But in the Harvard type, there exist many types of memory: Flash, EPROM, RAM, and they are different from each other.
+In traditional C, there is no provided support for different types of memory.
 It would be convenient to write like this:

 ram char buffer[10]; // Array in RAM